secdev/scapy/doc/scapy/advanced_usage.rst

        5: P-O-L-   1 Override Board Name,00A0,Override Manuf, BB-CAN1

-   If something went wrong, ``dmesg`` provides kernel messages to analyze the root of failure.
+   If something went wrong, ``dmesg`` provides kernel messages to analyse the root of failure.

 #. | **References**